Athens at Night

 It’s Taf Monasthraki.
 What used to be a detention and interrogation place in the past has been turned into a multicultural space (they define it as metathematic) where drinks and a lively atmosphere are not the only key features.

 An impressive tour of what used to be detention cells, allowed us to see how they were turned into zones devoted to interactive forms of art, making use of sounds, video, and live animals!

 In fact, I was really sorry to leave the place and I would definitely go back there as soon as I return to Athens.

 Right at the end of the street, the most famous mannequin of Athens opens the gates to Psirri.
 Another favorite alternative spot in town, both day and night.
-Incredible street lamps lead the way to the heart of a vibrant area of Athens, so close to the center of town and so far from it in terms of vibes and visitors.
+In addition, incredible street lamps lead the way to the heart of a vibrant area of Athens, so close to the center of town and so far from it in terms of vibes and visitors.

 Psirri is definitely one of those places you do not want to miss when in town, choose any bar, pub or café and simply sit to see people passing by, enjoy a nargile or stop for a snack.

 This famous alley, Pittaki street, has been decorated with lamps and artifacts donated by citizens to give new life – and light – to the neighborhood.
 The most eccentric decorations lead the way to the heart of a vibrant area of Athens, so close to the center of town and so far from it in terms of vibes and visitors.

 The alley ends in The Little Kook a tea house, night bar, extreme imagination, and so many other ideas are not enough to describe the concept of this venue.